ossd-s25/project-evaluation/ghostty_evaluation.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__

-This project is easy to contribute to if you have the required domain knowledge, but it is not very easy for complete beginners.
+~~This project is easy to contribute to if you have the required domain knowledge, but it is not very easy for complete beginners.~~
+I'm revising our assessment of Ghostty after taking a closer look and being able to merge a pull request.
+While the fact that Ghostty is written in Zig may seem intimidating at first, it helps that Zig's syntax is relatively minimal and I find it very readable.
+Additionally, because Ghostty had its 1.0 release recently (late December of 2024), there are many small, contained bugs that are easy to fix once you figure out where to look.
+Ghostty's codebase is well organized, so navigating it isn't too difficult either.

 __Do the maintainers respond helpfully to questions in issues?__